 Standing Army in North America

-In order to defend the new western frontier of the existing American Colonies, Parliament decided to raise a new army and send it to North America.
+In order to defend the new western frontier of the existing American Colonies, Parliament decided to raise a new army for North America.
 Most of the army would be stationed in New York.
 At first, most of the soldiers were sent to forts on the frontier where they protected colonists from attacks by Native Tribes.

 Quartering Act of 1765